G20 agrees statement on environment, struggles over climate progress | Science-Environment

 However, that target has yet to be met.
 "Financing commitments made by developed countries have not been honoured, affecting trust between parties," said Cabandie.

-Barring last-minute progress, it looks unlikely the Naples G20 gathering will make reference to the $100 billion or make any other firm financial commitments.
+Barring last-minute progress, it looks unlikely the Naples G20 gathering will make reference to the $100 billion or make any other firm financial pledges.
+There were brief moments of tension during the protest march, when a small group threw water-filled balloons at police.

+"There are things I don't understand," Cingolani said.
+"I don't know why there should be scuffles today when 20 nations of the world gather together to commit to seeking solutions."
+(Additional reporting by Guglielmo Mangiapane, Editing by Bernadette Baum, Crispian Balmer and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)